 Try as we might to make shelter life as stress-free as possible, it can still be ruff–even in the most caring, humane organizations out there.
 Naturally, living at a shelter means having to share space, resources, and attention.
 This can do a number on any dog, and it’s up to us humans to try and make post-shelter life as easy breezy as possible.
-So, what are some of the consequences of being in a shelter and what can be done about them?
+So, what are some of the consequences of being a shelter dog and what can be done about them?

 Photo by Madeline Bowen

 It should come as no surprise that life at the shelter can heighten stress.
 Loud noises, cramped quarters, and an inconsistent lifestyle can be difficult for routine loving canines.
 Stress can manifest itself in a number of ways including appetite loss, neediness, hyperarousal, and pacing.
 Many of these behaviors are a response to erratic or chaotic environments.
 Instilling a routine as well as creating a calm space can go a long way in reducing canine stress.

 Some pooches, especially adult doggos, may struggle with separation anxiety if they’ve landed at the selter after living with a human.
 It’s entirely understandable that a dog would be dealing with anxiety after being put into a stressful environment without the comfort of their most familiar companion.
 While cuddles and treats are encouraged, it’s critical not to give in to anxiety-driven behavior.
 Instead, encourage self-driven play times with interactive toys, and develop a routine that incorporates affection regularly.
 That way you’re not dealing with the guilt of not giving in to demands for attention, and your fur baby will learn that they will get the love that they want—just not 24/7.